elastic-rs/elastic/README.md

 To provide a strongly-typed, full-featured and efficient Elasticsearch client for Rust over (eventually) asynchronous io.

-The REST API is provided by an [inline JSON macro](http://kodraus.github.io/rustdoc/elastic_types_codegen/#json-parsing) so it's efficient and always in line with whatever version of Elasticsearch you're targeting.
+The REST API is provided by an [inline JSON macro](http://kodraus.github.io/rustdoc/elastic_macros/#json-parsing) so it's efficient and always in line with whatever version of Elasticsearch you're targeting.

 This means you don't need to learn another API for interacting with Elasticsearch; queries mocked in [Sense](https://www.elastic.co/blog/found-sense-a-cool-json-aware-interface-to-elasticsearch) can literally just be copy+pasted into your Rust code.

+The core focus of this project is on strong typing over the core types and responses in Elasticsearch, rather than trying to map the entire Query DSL.

 ## Design